Alston-Choong/Alston-Choong/README.md

 😄 Pronouns: he/him

-⚡ Fun fact: Pitch‑side at three consecutive Olympic Games and still believe the fastest emergency protocol is Ctrl + Z. Multitasking prowess increases with croissant intake.
+⚡ Fun fact: Pitch‑side at three consecutive Olympic and Paralympic Games and still believe the fastest emergency protocol is Ctrl + Z. Multitasking prowess increases with croissant intake.

 « Petit à petit, l’oiseau fait son nid » —little by little, the bird builds its nest.
 Let’s innovate with empathy, inspire through sport, and code humanity into every algorithm—one line and one athlete at a time.